jugshaurya/showcase/mdx-blogs/stl.md

 - srand(time(NULL)) // time in ctime
 - prev_permutation(container.begin(), container.end()) //O(n)
 - next_permutation(container.begin(), container.end()) //O(n)
-- **Note: Use member functions of container if available.
+- **Note: Use member functions of container if available rather than using global ones.
 There are more optimized.**
 ```